opendistro/for-elasticsearch-docs/docs/sql/jdbc.md

 layout: default
 title: JDBC Driver
 parent: SQL
-nav_order: 3
+nav_order: 71
 ---

 # JDBC driver

 The Java Database Connectivity (JDBC) driver lets you integrate Open Distro for Elasticsearch with your favorite business intelligence (BI) applications.

-For information on downloading and using the JAR file, see [the GitHub repository](https://github.com/opendistro-for-elasticsearch/sql-jdbc).
+For information on downloading and using the JAR file, see [the SQL repository on GitHub](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-jdbc).